openaisolutions/an-ai-digital-twin-toolkit/README.md

 # AI Digital Twin Toolkit

 Welcome to the AI Digital Twin Toolkit repository, an advanced Python framework designed to facilitate the development and implementation of digital twin technologies with a focus on artificial intelligence integration.
 This toolkit serves as a practical extension to the "Digital Twin Guide," offering readers and developers alike a hands-on approach to creating digital twins that leverage AI for enhanced simulation, prediction, and operation across various domains.
+This fourth edition focuses on factory-of-the-future integration.
+New directories (/edge, /cloud, /mlops) organize the toolkit around Jetson-powered robots, cloud twins, and MLOps pipelines.
+See `docs/book` for draft chapters.

 ## Table of Contents

 - Getting Started

 - Prerequisites
 - Installation
 - Usage